 - 9 Trustees directly elected by CILIPS members;and

 - 3 Trustees elected by the Consultative Council from its membership.

 CILIPS Consultative Council

-There shall be a minimum of two Council meetings a year to discuss and help develop CILIPS’ policy, to advise on operational issues and to provide a consultative mechanism for the Trustee Board as required.
+CILIPS Consultative Council meets two times each year to help develop CILIPS’ policy, to advise on operational issues and to provide a discussion forum for Branches and Groups.

 The Council is constituted as follows:

 - Immediate Past-President – who chairs the meetings;